nixphp/framework/docs/pages/controllers.md

 route()->add('GET', '/hello', [HelloController::class, 'index']);
 ```

-When a user visits `/hello`, PHPico:
+When a user visits `/hello`, NixPHP:

 1. Instantiates the `HelloController`.
 2. Calls the `index()` method.